xiao3250/go-lbfgsb-new/README.md

 [change of cgo rules](https://github.com/golang/go/issues/12416).
 I hope eventially
-[my fix](https://github.com/afbarnard/go-lbfgsb/pull/7) gets accepted in the mainstream.
+[my fix](https://github.com/afbarnard/go-lbfgsb/pull/7) gets accepted to the mainstream.
 For now you can use this repository in your imports.
 The rest of the README is kept unchanged.

 License